Improved local models and new Bell inequalities via Frank-Wolfe algorithms

 More precisely, for a specific one-parameter family of states, by constructing an explicit local model recovering the correlations observed, he shows that the nonlocality threshold is different from the entanglement threshold.
 However, although he computes the latter exactly, his proof only provides a bound on the former, sufficient to assess the above-mentioned phenomenon, but far from the actual value.
 In the two-qubit case, the nonlocality witnessed by the Clauser--Horne--Shimony--Holt (CHSH) inequality for this family of states gives a bound in the opposite direction~\cite{CHSH69}.
-The large interval between these two bounds remains untouched for almost two decades, until Ac\'in, Gisin, and Toner~\cite{AGT06} realise that, thanks to a connection already seen by Tsirelson~\cite{Tsi93} to an equivalent mathematical problem (discussed below), an improved bound was already existing~\cite{Kri79}, substantially reducing the gap.
+The large interval between these two bounds remains untouched for almost two decades, until Ac\'in, Gisin, and Toner~\cite{AGT06} realise that, owing to a connection already seen by Tsirelson~\cite{Tsi87} to an equivalent mathematical problem (discussed below), an improved bound already existed~\cite{Kri79}, substantially reducing the gap.
 Soon after, \cite{Ver08} improves on the CHSH bound.

 More recent works~\cite{BNV16,MW16} take numerical approaches, by relying on an optimisation algorithm by Gilbert~\cite{Gil66}, and on the known fact that the set of classical correlations is a polytope whose vertices are deterministic strategies (see, e.g.,~\cite{BCP+14}).
-These works employ Gilbert's algorithm to approximate a quantum point, by minimising the distance to that point.
-This amounts to optimising linear approximations of a quadratic distance function, given by the local gradient, to iteratively move towards one of these vertices.
+These works employ Gilbert's algorithm to approximate a quantum point, by minimising the distance to that point from this so-called local polytope.
+This amounts to optimising linear approximations of a quadratic distance function, given by the local gradient, to iteratively move towards one of the polytope vertices.
 The algorithm can converge to a facet without the need to compute the corresponding hyperplane.
 New bounds have then been attained in~\cite{BNV16,DBV17,HQV+17} by combining this algorithm with other techniques.